Detecting Pharmaceutical Substances on Textile Surfaces Using Superspectral Imaging Technology

 Polyester Fabric

-Non-Destructive Examination: Analysis can be performed without causing any physical or chemical alteration to the sample.
-This is critical for preserving the integrity of the evidence for court proceedings.
+Non-Destructive Examination: Analyses are performed without causing any physical or chemical alteration to the sample, preserving evidence integrity for court proceedings.

-Rapid Preliminary Assessment: It enables investigators to obtain actionable results in a short amount of time, whether implemented directly at the crime scene or within a controlled laboratory environment.
+Rapid Preliminary Assessment: Investigators obtain actionable results quickly, whether utilized directly at the crime scene or within a controlled laboratory environment.

-High Sensitivity: It allows for the revelation of microscopic residues and latent traces that would otherwise remain undetected by the naked eye.
+High Sensitivity: The technology reveals microscopic residues and latent traces that would otherwise remain entirely undetected.

 The Importance of Findings for Forensic Sciences

-• The findings obtained from this study are of significant importance, demonstrating that:
+The findings obtained from this study demonstrate that:

 • Pharmaceutical residues can be successfully and distinctly detected on textile surfaces.